Peperworx/slacktor/README.md

 system.kill(actor_id);
 ```

 Retrieving the actor reference inside of the loop leads to a lower speed of roughly 3 billion messages/second.
+The `parallel_u8` example is capable of acheiving roughly 21 billion messages per second.